mikeroyal/Steam-Deck-Guide/Accessories.md

 [Back to Top](#steam-deck-accessories)

-The Steam Deck supports expansion via a MicroSD card slot which supports up to 2tb MicroSD cards.
-Additionally the deck uses a 2230 m.2 SSD drive, meaning that some users have sourced large (up to 2tb!) drives to upgrade their Decks.
+The Steam Deck supports expansion via a MicroSD card slot which supports up to 2TB MicroSD cards.
+Additionally the Steam Deck uses a 2230 m.2 SSD drive, meaning that some users have sourced large (up to 2TB!) drives to upgrade their Decks.

 ### MicroSD Cards